This is a course-based named option within the Biomedical Engineering M.S.

 Statement of Purpose

-In this document, applicants should explain why they want to pursue further education in BME and discuss which UW faculty members they would be interested in doing research with during their graduate study (see the Graduate School for more advice on how to structure a personal statement).
+In this document, applicants should explain why they want to pursue further education in Biomedical Engineering.
+See the Graduate School for more advice on how to structure a personal statement.

 Application Fee